rammussenna/rings-of-the-damned/Minos.md

 ANYTHING RING FUSION IS STILL UNDER WORKS NOT OFFICIAL!
 ##  Overview

-Minos serves as the **Ring Fusion Master**, offering players the ability to fuse rings using rare sacrifices.
+Minos serves as the **Ring Fusion Master**, offering player the ability to fuse rings using rare sacrifices.
 Over time, his dialogue becomes darker, hinting at deeper costs behind tampering with sin.
-Eventually, players may choose to betray or destroy him — permanently altering game mechanics and endings.
+Eventually, player may choose to betray or destroy him  permanently altering game mechanics and endings.

 ---